iff-dronelab/Mapbox-Uploadscript-and-GUI/README.md

-# Mapbox Uploadskript and GUI
+# Mapbox Uploadscript and GUI
 This is the repository for uploading new Tilesets from a local computer to your personal Mapbox Database using Mapbox API.
 It is currently in alpha state, so don't expect a polished and bugfree application.